DiegoBarMor/volgrids/README.md

 ```

 #### Smooth Trajectories
-1) Open the PDB and load the atom trajectory into it (in ChimeraX, simply drag the files into the window).
+1) Load the PDB and the trajectory files into it Chimera (in ChimeraX, simply drag the files into the window).
-2) Open the CMAP file in a similar way.
+2) Load the CMAP file in a similar way.
-3) (Optional) Open the `smooth_md.py` script.
+3) (Optional) Load the `smooth_md.py` script (again, can be done by dragging it into ChimeraX).
 4) Start the playback by using this Chimera command.
 The numbers specified would change if dealing with multiple structures/cmaps.
 Examples:
 ```
 coordset #1 pauseFrames 10; vop morph #2 playStep 0.0005 frames 2000 modelId 3